westondcrewe/personal-portfolio/README.md

 A personal, modular portfolio website built with **Next.js** and **Tailwind CSS**, designed to showcase my work, projects, and personality in a clean, responsive layout.

 This site is my central hub — part résumé, part portfolio, part playground — and serves as a live example of my frontend development skills.
+I plan to continue working on this portfolio, as it is only MVP status right now.
+My next additions/improvements will include:
+- Additional projects
+- More dynamic and interactive UI design

 ---

-## ✨ Features
+## Features

-- **Modular section architecture** — Easily add, remove, or reorder portfolio sections without breaking the layout.
+- **Modular component architecture** — Easily add, remove, or reorder portfolio sections without breaking the layout
-- **Responsive design** — Fully mobile-friendly, built with Tailwind CSS utility classes.
+- **Responsive design** — Built with Tailwind CSS utility classes
-- **Optimized images** — Uses `next/image` for fast loading and responsive sizing.
+- **Optimized images** — Uses `next/image` for fast loading and responsive sizing
-- **Call-to-action sections** — Invite collaboration, showcase active projects, and provide quick links to my résumé and LinkedIn.
+- **Call-to-action sections** — Invite collaboration, showcase active projects, and provide quick links to my résumé and LinkedIn
-- **Project highlights** — Links to active GitHub repositories for ongoing work.
+- **Project highlights** — Links to active GitHub repositories for ongoing work

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 **Frontend**
 - [Next.js](https://nextjs.org/) — React framework for fast, server-rendered and statically-generated sites.